Radar angels: Impacts

 Although angels were a problem for all radars of the era, they rendered the Canadian Mid-Canada Line almost unusable in the spring and fall when millions of large birds migrated by the stations.
-This was made worse by the birds landing near the warm Diesel generators at the stations.
+This was made worse by the birds landing near the warm diesel generators at the stations.
 Typical radars send out short pulses of signal, and the STC can be triggered by that pulse.
-The Mid-Canada Line was a continuous wave radar (CW) that had no inherent timing to its signals.
-The effect was so overpowering that a significant feature of the similar AN/FPS-23 radars used on the DEW Line, then under construction, was the addition of Doppler filtering to remove objects traveling slower than 125 mph from the display.
+The Mid-Canada Line was a continuous wave radar (CW) that had no inherent timing to its signals, and no corresponding way to mute the signal for nearby objects.
+The effect was so overpowering that a significant feature of the similar AN/FPS-23 radars used on the DEW Line, then under construction, was the addition of Doppler filtering to remove objects travelling slower than 125 mph from the display.

 Although birds are the most widespread cause of these effects, any periodic structure in view of the radar can cause similar effects.
 This is particularly notable in sea-scanning radars in aircraft and satellites when the pattern of waves matches some multiple of the wavelength of the radar.
 This effect has been exploited in radars that measure the sea state offshore, or wind-measuring radars that create the required patterns using acoustic waves generated by large loudspeakers.